Val de Cans/Júlio Cezar Ribeiro International Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Temporary MVFR conditions are forecast between 18:00Z and 21:00Z.
+There is a 30% probability of MVFR conditions between 19:00Z and 21:00Z.

 Pilot Recommendations